Do you have frozen bananas languishing in your freezer? Use them to make this amazing one-bowl brown butter banana bread.

 This is some of the best banana bread I have ever had.
 It's moist and flavorful and a great way to use up overly ripe bananas.
-The best part is it uses simple ingredients and doesn't require a mixer.
+The best part is it uses simple ingredients, a single bowl, and doesn't require a mixer.

 Jump to: